 North Carolina Senator Kay Hagan has

-said a proposed constitutional amendment which would ban gay marriage
+come out against a proposed constitutional amendment which would ban

-would bar the state from recognizing the relationships of gay and
+North Carolina from recognizing the relationships of gay and lesbian

-we cannot afford to take our eye off the ball and give businesses a
+afford to take our eye off the ball and give businesses a reason to

 Republican Senator Richard Burr, North